-- 2.1 The Guidelines is applicable to all Labuan takaful operators and Labuan insurers that underwrite general takaful business licensed or approved under Part VII of the Labuan Islamic Financial Services and Securities Act 2010 (LIFSSA) excluding Labuan captive takaful business. - 2.2 For the purpose of the Guidelines, the term 'Labuan takaful operator' includes Labuan retakaful operator undertaking general retakaful business as well as Labuan insurer approved to carry out general takaful business or Labuan reinsurer approved to carry out general retakaful business. - 2.3 With the implementation of the Guidelines pursuant to paragraph 4.1, the Clarification Note for Guidelines on Valuation Basis for Liabilities of Labuan General Insurance Business and Guidelines on Valuation Basis for Liabilities of Labuan General Takaful Business dated 11 December 2017 shall be superseded.
+- 2.1 The Guidelines is applicable to all Labuan takaful operators and Labuan insurers that underwrite general takaful business licensed or approved under Part VII of the Labuan Islamic Financial Services and Securities Act 2010 (LIFSSA) excluding Labuan (re)takaful captives. - 2.2 For the purpose of this Guidelines, the term 'Labuan takaful operator' includes Labuan retakaful operator undertaking general retakaful business as well as Labuan insurer approved to carry out general takaful business or reinsurer approved to carry out retakaful business.